DAILY NEWS ANALYSIS

 Soil Samples are taken generally two times in a year, after harvesting of Rabi and Kharif Crop respectively or when there is no standing crop in the field.

 It is a facility for testing the soil sample for 12 parameters.
 This facility can be static or mobile or it can even be portable to be used in remote areas.

 What is the payment per sample?

 A sum of Rs.
 190 per soil sample is provided to State Governments.
-This covers the cost of collection of soil sample, its test, generation and distribution of soil health card to the farmer.
+This covers the cost of collection of the soil sample, its test, generation and distribution of soil health card to the farmer.